caseyg/awesome/TOPICS.md

 ## light-theme

-*   [aaaaalexis/obsidian-cupertino](https://github.com/aaaaalexis/obsidian-cupertino) - A native look and feel Obsidian theme designed for a clean, focused, and mobile-friendly writing experience.
+*   [aaaaalexis/obsidian-cupertino](https://github.com/aaaaalexis/obsidian-cupertino) - A native look and feel Obsidian theme crafted for the way you think.

 ## obsidian-theme

-*   [aaaaalexis/obsidian-cupertino](https://github.com/aaaaalexis/obsidian-cupertino) - A native look and feel Obsidian theme designed for a clean, focused, and mobile-friendly writing experience.
+*   [aaaaalexis/obsidian-cupertino](https://github.com/aaaaalexis/obsidian-cupertino) - A native look and feel Obsidian theme crafted for the way you think.

 ## theme

-*   [aaaaalexis/obsidian-cupertino](https://github.com/aaaaalexis/obsidian-cupertino) - A native look and feel Obsidian theme designed for a clean, focused, and mobile-friendly writing experience.
+*   [aaaaalexis/obsidian-cupertino](https://github.com/aaaaalexis/obsidian-cupertino) - A native look and feel Obsidian theme crafted for the way you think.

 *   [SveltePress/sveltepress](https://github.com/SveltePress/sveltepress) - A content centered site build tool, build on top of Sveltekit.